 When it comes down to laundering your dyed goods, we always recommend hand washing with an eco-friendly, free from any whitening substances, chemicals and as neutral a pH as possible.
 Try also stay clear of detergents that contain perfume scents or essential oils.

-Most health shops stock a range of eco detergents.
-We really like the Faithful to Nature range and most commonly use a small squirt of Earthsap's handwashing liquid for our personal use.
+We have formulated our very own eco-friendly pH neutral detergent which you can purchase through our online store.
+Most health shops also stock a range of eco detergents.
+We really like the Faithful to Nature range and most commonly use a small squirt of Earthsap's hand-washing liquid for our personal use.
 It's always cleaver to experiment with a few before you find the one that works for you.

 If you take the risk to use your commonly used chemical based detergents, it is very likely that your naturally dyed goods will react to the ingredients and come out of the wash a completely different colour.